possen/HostApp/README.md

+Update: Xcode 12 has a fix that allows this project to work as expected.

 This is project which demonstrates that the `Defines Module` flag on the BarKit target does not allow `swiftinterface` files to be generated.
 `FooKit` has it enabled and they are generated.